Daaizo/Gaussian-elimination/README.md

 Next is picking a method 1.Simple Gaussian row reduced elimantion 2.Gaussian row reduced elimantion with finding max absoulute value in column
 3.Gaussian row reduced elimantion with finding max absoulute value in each step

-Next it asks if you want to show step by step solution if solution : example steps :
+Next it asks if you want to show step by step solution, examples below:

 ![image](https://user-images.githubusercontent.com/84875747/150692073-3fae6a0d-8309-44c9-b14d-9d6aff52f5b7.png)